 Following Public Health Wales advice we recommend that if you are under the age of 25 that you receive the Meningitis ACWY vaccination.
 If you haven't had the vaccine, you're entitled to receive it free of charge from your new Cardiff GP.

 Meningitis can affect anyone, but it's most common in teenagers and young adults.

 Meningitis is an infection of the protective membranes (meninges) that surround the brain and spinal cord.
 The inflammation that results from this can lead to damage of the brain and spinal cord nerves and can be life-threatening.
 Meningitis is usually caused by a bacteria or a virus.

 Symptoms can appear in any order.
 Some symptoms may not appear at all.
 Do not wait for any of the symptoms to appear if you suspect meningitis, get medical help urgently.

 - fever with cold hands and feet

-- a rash, which can appear as small red/purple spots or large black/purple bruises, and does not disappear when pressure is applied.
+- rash of either small red/purple spots or large black/purple bruises that do not disappear when pressed.

 If you are not feeling well you should contact your General Practitioner (GP) for further advice.

 The 'glass test'

 The meningitis rash is a rash that does not fade under pressure.
 You can 'glass test' the rash to see if it could be meningitis: